nestle1936/Devops/all-script/README.md

 # Scripts
-This directory content many scripts for docker
+This directory content many scripts for docker and system administration

 ## Table of contents
 **1. Server inventory**